vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ### Using APIs efficiently

 For communication with services, your app should use existing [VTEX IO Clients](https://github.com/vtex/io-clients) whenever possible.
 Try to avoid unnecessary or excessive API calls.
+Excessive API calls can degrade the performance of your app, increasing response times.
+Unnecessary API calls or lack of proper use of our Clients can lead to security issues.
 For more information, see our [Clients](https://developers.vtex.com/docs/guides/vtex-io-documentation-how-to-create-and-use-clients) documentation.

 ## Security and data privacy